 - The system will display a question for you to answer.
 You will have 30 seconds to gather your thoughts and prepare your answer.
 There will be a visual timer countdown on the screen.

-- You will then have up to 90 seconds to respond with your answer to the video essay.
+- You will then have up to 90 seconds to respond with your answer to the video response.
 You may use the entire 90 seconds or stop the recording when you have sufficiently answered the question.
 There will be a visual timer countdown on the screen.

 - When your recording is stopped you may review your recording.
 If you are satisfied with your video essay recording, you may proceed to the next page of the application.
 If you would like to record the video essay again, you may.